-Working hard enables pupils to fulfill their potential, and hence fosters self-knowledge, self-esteem and self-confidence.
-It connects pupils with their own personal and academic development, and teaches them that everyone can achieve, if they are prepared to invest their time and effort.
-It also helps pupils to understand the need to respect the rights of every pupil to learn in a calm, focused and supportive atmosphere.
+Working hard enables pupils to fulfil their potential, and hence fosters self-knowledge, self-esteem and self-confidence.
+It connects pupils with their own personal and academic development, and teaches them that everyone can achieve if they are prepared to apply themselves.
+Through this process of application and achievement, pupils also learn the importance of respecting the rights of other pupils to learn in a calm, focused and supportive atmosphere.

 The importance of "being kind" to others is a fundamental human value that all children should be taught.
-At NUSA it starts in and around the classroom, with school rules that are based upon protecting pupils’ rights to learn.
+At NUSA it starts in and around the classroom, with school rules that are based upon protecting pupils’ well-being, and their rights to learn.

-Pupils are encouraged to adhere to a clear set of behaviour expectations, linked to a framework of rewards and sanctions, helping pupils to develop their ability to distinguish between "right" and "wrong".
-This plays an important part in preparing our pupils for life as young adults in society.
+Pupils are encouraged to adhere to a simple set of expectations that are linked to a framework of rewards and sanctions.
+Adherence to this framework helps pupils to develop their ability to distinguish between "right" and "wrong".
+This is an important part of the way in which we prepare our pupils for life as young adults in society.